quantumfx/website/content/projects.md

 date = 2023-09-15T00:30:09-04:00
 draft = false
 +++
 Some of my projects are listed here.
+They will contain data science and regular science projects.